andwn/marsdev/doc/install.md

  - `git clone https://github.com/andwn/marsdev`
  - `cd marsdev`

+---
+**NOTE**

+The default "install" location for Marsdev is `~/mars`.
+This path is defined in the `MARSDEV` environment variable.
+You can specify a different location by adding something like `MARSDEV=/opt/toolchains/megadrive` to any of the below commands.
+However, I highly recommend setting it somewhere that does not require the root user for writing to avoid having to run make with sudo.
+The `mars` directory is portable and easily moved somewhere else after the fact.
+All that has to be changed is the `MARSDEV` environment variable to the new path.

+If you do opt to change the location, rather than specify the directory every time put this in your `~/.bashrc`/`~/.zshrc`/etc:

+`export MARSDEV=/path/to/mars`

+---

 Use make to build the targets you want.
 The minimum for a typical SGDK dev is:
  - `make m68k-toolchain`